 Road Trip Books – Great gifts for planning a trip

 After using the books for inspiration, I usually create a trip in the Trip Advisor app, and save places we want to visit.
 This way I have a back up plan in case we need to change part of our itinerary.
 This happened to us while in the Florida Panhandle.
-We couldn’t book the time we wanted for parasailing, so we found an old time photo place through Trip Advisor.
+We couldn’t book the time we wanted to go parasailing.
+But we found an old time photo place through Trip Advisor.
 Then we spent the morning playing dress up.

-Selfie Stick Tripod – Photography gifts for road trippers
+Selfie Stick Tripod – Photography gift for road trippers

 That is why a portable selfie stick tripod is a useful gift for road trippers.
-Use the selfie stick so you can be in the photo, without having to work up the courage to ask a stranger to take the photo for you.
-You can set the timer on the tripod when you need to fit more into the frame than the selfie stick allows.
-You can also use the tripod so your arms don’t get tired while shooting videos.
+Use the selfie stick so you can be in the photo, without having to work up the courage to ask a stranger to take the picture.
+They can set the timer on the tripod when you need to fit more into the frame than the selfie stick allows.
+They can also use the tripod so their arms don’t get tired while shooting videos.
 These are light weight and collapsible, making them easy to carry.

 Snacks – Road trip gift basket ideas